-Another tool for identifying patients at higher risk for readmission is the 8Ps Risk Assessment Tool, proposed by the Society of Hospital Medicine .
-The 8Ps Risk Assessment Tool identifies risk factors for adverse events post hospital discharge.
-The risk factors are similar to those clinical, demographic, and logistical factors described above.
+●8Ps – Another tool for identifying patients at higher risk for readmission is the 8Ps Risk Assessment Tool, proposed by the Society of Hospital Medicine .
+The 8Ps Risk Assessment Tool identifies risk factors for adverse events post-hospital discharge.
+The eight risk factors are similar to those clinical, demographic, and logistical factors described above.
+The 8Ps are a risk identification system rather than a risk score, however, with the intent being that each risk identified will be matched with a risk-specific intervention.

 Discharge against medical advice — Patients who are discharged against medical advice (AMA) are also higher-risk patients.
-A large retrospective cohort analysis performed at an urban academic medical center demonstrated that patients who were discharged against medical advice had a higher rate of readmission (OR 1.8, 95% CI 1.69-2.01) and also a twofold increased risk of death, compared to those discharged by their physician .
-Discharge against medical advice was more likely to occur for admissions related to substance abuse, sickle cell disease, or HIV infection.
+A large retrospective cohort analysis performed at an urban academic medical center demonstrated that patients who were discharged AMA had a higher rate of readmission (OR 1.8, 95% CI 1.69-2.01) and also a twofold increased risk of death, compared with those with planned discharges .
+Discharge AMA was more likely to occur for admissions related to substance abuse, sickle cell disease, or human immunodeficiency virus (HIV) infection.

-Patients who leave against medical advice should be informed regarding the disease-specific risks associated with premature discharge and the increased risk of death and readmission.
-Given the difficulty in engaging these patients with the medical community, efforts should be made to arrange appropriate post-hospitalization follow-up, in the hope of facilitating their access to medical care after hospitalization.
+Patients who leave AMA should be informed regarding the disease-specific risks associated with premature discharge and the increased risk of death and readmission.
+Given the difficulty in engaging these patients with the medical community, efforts should be made to arrange appropriate post-hospitalization follow-up in the hope of facilitating their access to medical care after hospitalization.

-INTERVENTIONS TO REDUCE READMISSION — Efforts to re-engineer the discharge process to assure a safe transition involve such issues as improved clinician communication, patient education, IT systems, involvement of community-based providers, and arrangements for prompt follow-up .
-Such interventions have the potential to substantially improve patient care and reduce healthcare expenditures.
+INTERVENTIONS TO REDUCE READMISSION — Efforts to re-engineer the discharge process to assure a safe transition involve such issues as improved clinician communication, patient education, information technology systems, involvement of community-based providers, and arrangements for prompt follow-up .
+Such interventions have the potential to substantially improve patient care and reduce health care expenditures.